droundy/deft/papers/histogram/sad-referee-response.md

 states '...Rather, the requirement that "papers must contain new results in physics" should be interpreted as a requirement of novelty with respect to the method(s), the physics, or both.'
 As stated above it is only necessary that the method is novel OR the physical problem is novel.
-The paper below accepted by PRE confirms this thought.**
+As example, the paper below accepted by PRE confirms this thought.**

-**Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals** *(accepted by PRE)* This paper compares the performance of two methods (WL and 1/t-WL) to calculate different integrals (not a real physical system because the exact answer is known).
+**Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals** *(accepted by PRE)* This paper compares the performance of two methods (WL and 1/t-WL) to calculate different integrals (not a real physical system chosen because the exact answer is known).

 Firstly, the referee criticizes our paper for testing the method on a single